Geography Vision Statement

 school grounds.
 Our children have learned specific planting skills including:

-qualified Mersey Forest staff.
+the best areas to dig, linear planting and safety when using spades along with qualified Mersey Forest staff.
 One child commented during a Mersey Forest Initiative that: “It was great and fun helping the park and protecting wildlife.
 I know that in a couple of years our trees will help protect squirrels, hedgehogs and birds with their habitats”.
 This learning has been embedded through our Gardening Clubs and half-termly Forest School Sessions.
 In addition, Year 2 and the Eco Council bi-annually visit the Veolia Recycling Centre, during which they learn about the journey of the items we recycle and how best to promote this.
 The Eco-Council meet regularly to discuss ‘Eco Warriors’ climate change challenges and then disseminate information to their classes as well as leading the school through special weeks such as ‘Switch Off’ and ‘Waste Week’ during which they introduce the theme of the week to their classed and encourage them to complete tasks and activities at both home and school.
 We also celebrate national and international events such as the Olympics and The World Cup, most recently exploring Qatar during our World Cup Week in December 2022.

 We want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
 This often feeds into the geography curriculum.
 We ensure local, national and international units are